Python3pkg/ADTM/spec.md

 ASCII  | 0x00   |        |        | UTF-16LE
 ASCII  |        |        |        | UTF-8 (default)

-On Output the JSOT, processor **SHOULD** output UTF-8 without a BOM
+On Output the ADTM, processor **SHOULD** output UTF-8 without a BOM

 ### 2.3 Special Characters